You can host and manage Appsmith directly on your server, giving you complete control over your data privacy, security, and integrity.

 Appsmith needs internet access to reach Appsmith cloud services

 cs.appsmith.com for several important features such as templates, Google Sheets integration, and fetching release notes to work.
-Appsmith provides an Airgapped version as part of Enterprise Edition.
+Appsmith provides an Airgapped version as part of Enterprise Plan.

 Installing Appsmith as a self-hosted instance has the following advantages: